Paco Rodriguez: Minnesota Twins

 Rodriguez signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball for the 2018 season.
 After one appearance for the Skeeters he signed a minor league contract with the Minnesota Twins.
 He was released by the organization on August 2, 2018.

 Sugar Land Skeeters

 On August 10, 2018, Rodriguez re-signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
 He became a free agent following the 2018 season.
+In 3 games 2.1 innings of relief he went 0-1 with a horrible 15.43 ERA with 4 strikeouts.

 San Diego Padres

-On February 18, 2019, Rodriguez signed a minor league deal with the San Diego Padres.
-He became a free agent following the 2019 season.
+On February 18, 2019, Rodriguez signed a minor league contract with the San Diego Padres organization.
+In 28 games split between the Double–A Amarillo Sod Poodles and Triple–A El Paso Chihuahuas, he compiled a 4–1 record and 3.35 ERA with 43 strikeouts across 48 1/3 innings pitched.
+Rodriguez elected free agency following the season on November 4.

 Pitching style

 Rodriguez has an unusual and deceptive delivery in which, from the batter's perspective, he hides the ball behind his head before slinging it towards the plate.